 The evolution of work collaboration has undergone an ocean change over the years.
 Read on to know how we have started and where we are now.
-With the dramatic enhancements in technology, productivity and collaboration are nothing but best.
+With the dramatic enhancements in technology, productivity and collaboration are nothing but the best.

 Isn’t it funny how things seem futuristic to us when they were first released into the market?
 Down the lane, the era of beepers and brick cell phones defines the high-tech company culture.

-Change is inevitable in the business and organizations that do not adapt are obviously at risk of stagnation.
+Change is inevitable in business and organizations that do not adapt are obviously at risk of stagnation.
 At times, it feels uncomfortable to step out of the norm and do things differently.
-At the start, people were not able to step out from their comfort zones and get accustomed to the automated machines.
+At the start, people were not able to step out of their comfort zones and get accustomed to automated machines.
 It is impossible to step back but the evolution of collaboration can be concluded as a blessing in disguise.

 Change is unfolding at a faster rate than ever before.
-Like all cultures, workplaces are gradually shifting to make a room for new establishments and expectations.
-We have been shifting from commodity-based to community-based society.
+Like all cultures, workplaces are gradually shifting to make room for new establishments and expectations.
+We have been shifting from a commodity-based to a community-based society.
 Thanks to the preeminent ubiquity of the internet, we are heading to a collaborative modern workplace.

 I cannot imagine how the workplace collaboration would have been pre-email but to a certain degree, email creates some white noise.
-An email has become a weapon of mass distraction that ravages the brain activity and productivity.
-The email could damage far more than what you realize.
-Looping a fellow worker in a discussion dashing off an email every time is not a good idea.
+An email has become a weapon of mass distraction that ravages brain activity and productivity.
+The email could damage far more than you realize.
+Looping a fellow worker into a discussion and dashing off an email every time is not a good idea.

 Fun fact: “The average employee spends 13 hours a week checking, reading, and responding to emails - eating up 28% of the work week.”

 If you are out of the desk for a while and unable to respond, you will have tons of unread emails waiting for you.